Event-Camera-Working-Group-ECWG/community/README.md

   * All approvers are reviewers
   * Prerequisite: Proven track record of high-quality contributions and reviews to WG Subprojects
   * Responsible for approving and merging pull requests
-  * Responsible for vetting and accepting new projects into the Working Group
+  * Responsible for vetting and accepting new projects into the Community Group
 * **Lead**
   * TSC member or their delegate
-  * Responsible for organizing and moderating working group meetings
+  * Responsible for organizing and moderating Community group meetings
   * Responsible for posting meeting materials (minutes, recordings, etc.)
   * Responsible for breaking ties

 To become a member or change role, create an issue in this repository using the appropriate issue template.
-Such applications are accepted upon unanimous agreement from Approvers, and are typically based on the applicant's history with the subprojects of the Working Group.
+Such applications are accepted upon unanimous agreement from Approvers, and are typically based on the applicant's history with the subprojects of the Community Group.
 The Lead role cannot be applied for, as it is an appointee of the ROS 2 TSC.

 ### Modifying this governance document